zng-ui/zng/TODO/_current.md

     - Property to select the stack?
         - How to link from the `UNDO_CMD.scoped(..)` alone?
         - Needs to be a command meta?
+            - Set in `WidgetUndoScope::init`.
+            - Need to be a weak reference.
     - Need to support pop-up hover down selecting.
         - Need a `HOVERED_TIMESTAMP_VAR`?
         - To highlight the covered entries.